openblockchains/awesome-tetherino/README.md

 May 18, 2021

-In light of an anonymous Medium post titled "Tether is Setting a New Standard for Transparency - And Responding to Criticism That is Untethered From Facts", written by someone posturing as Stuart Hoegner, the GC for Tether, in a something that looks like pointless attempt to make Tether look like a legitimate business, the truth needed to be told.
+In light of an anonymous Medium post titled "Tether is Setting a New Standard for Transparency - And Responding to Criticism That is Untethered From Facts", written by someone posturing as Stuart Hoegner, the General Counsel for Tether, in a something that looks like pointless attempt to make Tether look like a legitimate business, the truth needed to be told.
 So here it is, in all its unvarnished glory.
 A tale of how it all happened.

 The morning sun was gently piercing through the mist glowing around the harbour.
 Suart Hoegner was standing by the window, his empty stare aimlessly fixated on the horizon.